Associate Professor of Epidemiology

 aappleton@albany.edu

-As psychosocial stress and exposure to environmental contaminants tend to co-occur among disadvantaged groups, one project Allison will launch during her fellowship is a study of prenatal metal exposure and maternal experiences of racial discrimination and stress in relation to infant health among a racially and socioeconomically diverse community in Albany, NY.
-In particular, she will study epigenetic alterations as mechanisms that may help explain how prenatal stress and metal exposures can become biologically embodied and contribute to disparities in child growth and neurodevelopment.
+As psychosocial stress and exposure to environmental contaminants tend to co-occur among disadvantaged groups, one project Allison launched during her fellowship was a study of prenatal metal exposure and maternal experiences of racial discrimination and stress in relation to infant health among a racially and socioeconomically diverse community in Albany, NY.
+In particular, she study epigenetic alterations as mechanisms that may help explain how prenatal stress and metal exposures can become biologically embodied and contribute to disparities in child growth and neurodevelopment.

 This information is accurate as of the fellowship year indicated for each fellow.